Learn how to get rid of fire blight organically without resorting to harmful chemicals.

 The fire blight bacteria overwinters in infected bark and is spread by splashing rain, dew, wind and insects.
 It spreads rapidly in moist, warm weather, especially during bloom.

-Fire blight spread can be reduced by applications of products that contain Streptomyces lydicus as the active ingredient.
-These products are available under various trade names and may be purchased at select garden supply stores.
+- Fire blight spread can be reduced by applications of products that contain Streptomyces lydicus as the active ingredient.
 To obtain best disease control with these sprays, the first applications should be made at the start of the bloom period and every five to seven days thereafter.

 Tip: Safely treat most fungal and bacterial diseases with SERENADE Garden.
 This broad spectrum disease control uses a patented strain of Bacillus subtilis that is registered for organic use.
 Best of all, SERENADE is completely non-toxic to honey bees and beneficial insects.